Elliott Landy: Biography

-Throughout Landy's life and career he has photographed what he found beautiful in his own life—counterculture music, nature, family, his children¬¬-and continues to create images that reflect purity, innocence and “…non-attachment to perceived normal reality.”
-His work a vision of hope and opportunity for life.
+Throughout Landy's life and career, he has photographed what he found beautiful in his own life, including counterculture music, nature, family, and his children.
+He continues to create images that represent what he perceives as reflecting purity, innocence and “…non-attachment to perceived normal reality.”
+In his eyes, his work is a vision of hope and opportunity for life.

 Landy lives in Woodstock, New York, with his wife, Lynda.

 Photographic books

 The Band Photographs 1968–1969 –2016.
 Fine Art.
 Landyvision Inc./Backbeat Books, 160 pages, 12x12 inches.

 Elliott Landy's Opening Night -2015.
 Imperial Pictures Ltd.